palantir/gradle-consistent-versions/README.md

 ```
 ./gradlew  dependencyInsight --configuration unifiedClasspath --dependency jackson-databind
 ```

-You can check multiple dependencies at once by passing multiple comma-delimited hash values, e.g.
-`./gradlew why --hash a60c3ce8,400d4d2a`.

 ## ./gradlew checkUnusedConstraints
 `checkUnusedConstraints` prevents unnecessary constraints from accruing in your `versions.props` file.
 Run